-We already know it can take as long as two years for employees to feel as productive as possible when learning a new job, and a shift to online work can be just as difficult even for long-tenured team members.
+We already know it can take as long as two years for employees to feel as productive as possible when learning a new job.
+A shift to online work can be just as difficult even for long-tenured team members.

 4. Set new, realistic expectations

 The goal shouldn’t be to duplicate the in-office experience for remote workers.
-Not only is that an impossible fool’s errand, but it ignores the benefits inherent in having staff work from home that may be mitigated if too much emphasis is put on “doing things how we’ve always done them.”
+Not only is that an impossible fool’s errand, but it ignores the benefits inherent in having staff work from home.
+These benefits may be mitigated if too much emphasis is put on “doing things how we’ve always done them.”

 Most studies tell us that remote workers are more productive than their in-office counterparts.
-In fact, a pre-pandemic study indicated that the average office worker averages about 37 minutes of non-productive time per day outside of breaks and meals; that compares to just 27 minutes for remote workers.
-But organizations play a key role in ensuring they can realize that added productivity boost.
+In fact, a pre-pandemic study indicated that the average office worker averages about 37 minutes of non-productive time per day outside of breaks and meals.
+In comparison a remote worker has just 27 minutes of non-productive time.
+However, organizations play a key role in ensuring they can realize that added productivity boost.
 Performance goals may need to change, and workloads will need to be closely monitored.
 New policies will need to be enacted to create structure and rules around the remote work experience.

 Flexibility is key as well, as some employees may find they simply don’t like remote work as much as they thought.
 This is particularly true for teams with young or inexperienced workers.
 PwC’s survey found that 30% of inexperienced workers (0-5 years) said they’d prefer to spend no more than one day per week working from home, compared to 20% of all respondents.

-Formal evaluations may need to be more frequent for all workers, as entire teams and departments are likely to be affected by this change even if they don’t all work remotely.
-And companies need to encourage employees, especially those who are fully remote, to disconnect and recharge, which can help prevent the burnout that tends to be more common among people working from home.
+Formal evaluations may need to be more frequent for all workers, as entire teams and departments are likely to be affected by this change, even if they don’t all work remotely.
+And companies need to encourage employees, especially those who are fully remote, to disconnect and recharge.
+This will help prevent the burnout that tends to be more common among people working from home.